We've independently reviewed this article to make sure it's as accurate as we can make it.

-An unstable washing machine can bounce around during fast spin cycles, especially with large loads, causing it to beep as a warning.
-In addition, if your washer is not level or balanced, it could risk tipping over and sustaining damage during operation.
+An unstable washing machine can bounce around during fast spin cycles, especially with large loads, causing it to beep 3 times as a warning.
+If your washer is not level or balanced, it could risk tipping over and sustaining damage during operation.

-- Check if your washer has adjustable feet.
+- Check whether your washing machine has adjustable feet.
 If so, turn the feet left or right to raise or lower them until all four firmly touch the ground.

-- If your washer doesn’t have adjustable feet, use wood shims or rubber pads under the feet that are too low to create a level surface for your machine.
-It will provide better grip and stability compared to materials like cardboard.
+- If your washer doesn’t have adjustable feet, use wood shims or rubber pads under the feet, as the materials will provide enough support to keep the washer balanced and level.

 - Ensure the surface your washing machine is placed on is sturdy and even, as this will help prevent any movement or beeping during operation.

-Laundry trapped between the door seal and the glass can cause the door to leak, allowing water to run down the front and collect in the bottom tray.
-To address this issue, follow these steps:
+Your washing machine could also be beeping 3 times due to laundry caught between the appliance’s door seal and the glass.
+Stuck garments can cause the door to leak, allowing water to run down the front and collect in the bottom tray.

-- Disconnect the appliance from water and power supplies.
+- Disconnect the washer from water and power supplies.